reem-soubany/comptia-a-plus/README.md

 Efficient CompTIA A+ Study Recommendations:
   These methods helped me save time & stay focused

-* A note on Udemy Video Courses
-  While the Udemy video lectures can be helpful for some, I found them too time-consuming for my learning style.
+* While the Udemy video lectures can be helpful for some, I found them too time-consuming for my learning style.
 If you prefer a faster and more active learning method, the following alternatives might suit you better.

 My Recommended Study Path
 1. Download the CompTIA A+ Objectives